 Few cold water fish can compete with Koi, whether that’s in terms of their variety of patterns and colours, their long history and cultural traditions, or just their sheer physical presence.
 Koi appeal for all sorts of reasons; for some people, the opportunity to own some of these remarkable – and highly valued – fish is the reason they built a pond in the first place, while for others, the interest develops later, sometimes years after they first became involved with ponds and water gardens.
-Whenever the bug bites, however, it is important to recognize from the outset that although the basics of their management remain much the same as any other type of pond, successfully keeping Koi does require a few unique demands to be met.
+Whenever the bug bites, however, it is important to recognise from the outset that although the basics of their management remain much the same as any other type of pond, successfully keeping Koi does require a few unique demands to be met.

-Planning the Pond
+Planning the Pond for Keeping Koi

 These are potentially very large fish, often growing to between two and three feet (60 – 90 cm) in length and sometimes up to four feet (1.2 metres) or more, which obviously means they call for a sizeable pond to house them, particularly if you plan to keep several specimens.
 As a good general guide, the pond should be no smaller than eight feet by six feet (2.4 metres x 1.8 metres) at the surface, and four feet (1.2 metres) deep.